haxelion/subbuster/README.md

 level 2 is xor-add, model level 3 is xor-add-mix.
 * -l: optional key lenght.
 If not provided, subbuster attempts to guess the key lenght using entropy.
+* -k: optional maximum key lenght, default to 10.
 * -v: verbose mode, display the results from all the candidates.

-Warning: model level 3 is really slow (a few hours on a modern computer) because it attempts to bruteforce all 2 642 411 520 key possibilites per byte.
+Warning: model level 3 is really slow because of the large key space (2 642 411 520 key possibilites per byte).
+It is optimized to find solutions with high score and will abort if the solutions are too bad.
-A faster algorithm is planned.

 ## Why rust? ##